Frequently Asked Questions

 How do I get a refund of my contributions when I terminate employment with the City of El Paso?

 You must complete an application in the Retirement Office upon terminating employment with the City of El Paso.

 How long after I terminate employment and apply for a refund of contributions does it take to receive the refund?

-The refund process takes from six to eight weeks until the refund check is mailed.
+The refund process takes eight weeks for the check to be ready for distribution.

 Is a refund of my pension contributions taxable?

 Your contributions are currently deducted from your pay on a pre-tax basis.
 The pre-tax contributions are taxable income to you unless you transfer or “roll over” these contributions to another pre-tax account.
 Interest may be paid on contributions if you have contributed to the Retirement Trust for at least five-years (for participants hired before 9-1-11 and for at least 7-years for participants hired after 9-1-11).
 The interest you may be entitled to receive is taxable but can also be transferred or “rolled over” to another tax qualified account to keep from paying taxes now.
 Contributions taken before 6-1-07 were deducted from your pay after taxes and are typically not taxable.
 However, please consult your tax advisor regarding any distribution from the Retirement Trust for more details.

 Is there a maximum amount of pension service credit I can receive for my unused accrued sick leave?